 First of all, Wikipedia is the modern equivalent of an encyclopedia; it is the first stop in finding an answer.
-With over 5.6 million article in the English language, it is one of the most comprehensive collections of knowledge available.
-Currently, there are very few female Wikipedia editors and concurrently a very small percentage of female related articles.
+With over 5.6 million articles in the English language, it is one of the most comprehensive collections of knowledge available.
+Currently, there are very few female Wikipedia editors and a very small percentage of female-related articles.
 Art+Feminism is looking to change that by training new Wikipedia editors (it could be you or me or anyone).
-They are not the only ones either, Wikipedia has its own group of Wikiprojects dedicated to providing female-related articles.
+They are not the only ones either.
+Wikipedia has its own group of Wikiprojects dedicated to providing female-related articles.

 Wikipedia requires strict standards in sources, citations, and sentence structure.
 There is a lot to keep in mind when writing an article, and so Wikipedia has tutorials and templates to copy from.
 Self-promotion is not permitted when creating an article.
-Therefore sources cannot be a personal website or an IMDB page.
+Therefore, sources cannot be a personal website or an IMDB page.
 Bias is also frowned upon, which means many controversial articles are locked from the fledgling editor.

 Even knowing all of this, I still decided to create a completely new article.
-I wrote about a Karen Lam a female film director and producer, known for her horror short films and for promoting other women in film.
+I wrote about Karen Lam, a female film director, and producer, known for her horror short films and for promoting other women in film.
 While I did meet her briefly, I have no professional association with her, and therefore I had no conflict of interest with which to color the tone of my article.
-She had been interviewed several times in local and national magazines and her films had won several awards.
+She had been interviewed several times in local and national magazines, and her films had won several awards.
 This meant that she was relevant and documented enough to have an article based off of her.
 I, the lowly blog writer, still early in my career, do not have the right credentials to have a Wikipedia article, and so it goes.
-As an added bonus, a film directed by my subject had its own article already, and therefore referenced my subject.
+As an added bonus, a film directed by Karen had its own article already and therefore referenced my subject.
 An article that is not referenced by anything else is an orphan, which often suggests the irrelevance of the topic.

 Nicole Kirch is a North Carolina based recording engineer and musician.
 In her short career she has worked on location sound, post-production, stage crew, and electronics.
 Her love of sound stretches to almost every niche.
 Nicole holds a BA in Sound Design from Michigan Tech (the first female to graduate from the program) and a BS in Electrical Engineering Tech from Austin Peay State University.
 She believes in female empowerment and independent music.